 2) Dreadfully boring.
-Maybe it's just me, but my worst nightmare is to sit through a 50-slide PowerPoint deck — even if it has a lot of impressive animations.
+Maybe it's just me, but my worst nightmare is to sit through a 50-slide PowerPoint deck video wall— even if it has a lot of impressive animations.
 It's even more painful when the presenter is reading each slide to the audience as she goes through it.
 Please, please just email me the deck.
 I promise to read every word.

 3) My satisfying without purpose.
 Again, I know I sound terribly crabby, but I cannot count the number of meetings I've attended where, 45 minutes in, I still don't know why I'm there.
 Maybe the meeting organizer thought he was being courteous by involving me.
 Maybe he thought I'd feel bad if I was left out of a group conversation.
 But I assure you, unless I can contribute or derive concrete value, I'd much rather be making sure I meet deadlines.

 4) Disorganized.
 How many times has this happened to you: A coworker sends you a meeting invite that appears to have a valid goal.
 It arrives with a compelling subject line, such as "Important Q1 Initiatives."
 So, you show up, ready to go, laptop and water bottle in hand...only to spend the next 20 minutes alone in the conference room, waiting for the other attendees to arrive.
 Then, once the forum has assembled, you wait another 15 minutes while the organizer fumbles with the video conferencing software to loop in a remote participant.
 Then, she can't pull up the PowerPoint.
 Sound familiar?
 Add it to the list of reasons I start to panic when that meeting invite hits my inbox.